PollyHannah/Phylogenomic-study/annotation_check/annotation_check_protocol.md

 5. The **73** Genbank (.gb) files as lists of annotations post stop codon check can be found in this repository at `annotation_check_results`/`3_annotations_post_stop_codon_check`.

 > [!IMPORTANT]
-> The genome 23043610003 has 120 CDS assigned in this study, however you'll fid the version uploaded to NCBI GenBank has only 119 CDS.
-This is because NCBI GenBank does not accept putative CDS with stop codons within the sequence.
+> The genome 23043610003 has 120 CDS assigned in this study.
+However you'll find the version uploaded to NCBI GenBank has only 119 CDS.
+This is because NCBI GenBank does not accept putative CDS with stop codons.
 Sequence GQ273492.1_00004 in genome 23043610003 included two stop codons, and therefore could not be uploaded to NCBI GenBank.
+>
+> Seperately, some of the 'start' and stop' positions of the CDS in the file on NCBI GenBank differ the version housed in this repository.
+This is due to the way in which GenBank interprets and reads nucleotide sequence data when uploading genomes to GenBank.

 ## How did I process the files ready for the next OrthoFinder run?
 The freshly re-annotated sequences are used to identify core genes as part of Part Two: core gene analysis as described in `README.md`.
 To do this, you have to get the annotations out of Geneious Prime and into a format which OrthoFinder recognises.
 Below is how did this: